applidium/CandyCrushSolver/README.md

 ## Setup

 This project uses the Android version of OpenCV libraries.
-If our setup doesn't work on your computer, we advise you to follow this [tutorial][].
+If you need to install OpenCV on OS X, you can follow [these instructions][openCV setup] If our setup doesn't work on your computer, we advise you to follow this [tutorial][].

 In order to run the tests, you might want to add `-Djava.library.path=src/test` to your VM options if you want to run your tests outside of gradle.